ZupIT/beagle-docs/content/en/Tutorials/How to display a screen.md

 #### **For projects on React**

-To define a server-driven screen on React, you need to create a service with a minimum configuration, as it shown on the example below:
+To define a server-driven screen on React, you need to create a service with a minimum configuration, see the example below:

 ```javascript
 import { createBeagleUIService } from "@zup-it/beagle-react";